octobercms/docs/3.x/cms/tailor/content-fields.md

 Each blueprint record has several core fields as [defined by attributes on the model](./models.md).
 You can modify these fields under certain conditions.

-An Entry is enabled by default; however, we can modify this by specifying a new default value for the `is_enabled` field.
+An Entry is enabled by default; however, you can modify this by specifying a new default value for the `is_enabled` field.

 ```yaml
 fields: